mviereck/x11docker/README.md

 Some desktop environments and applications need a running DBus daemon and/or DBus user session.
  - use `--dbus` to run a DBus user session daemon.
  - use `--dbus-system` to run DBus system daemon.
 This includes option `--dbus`.
- - use `--hostdbus` to connect to host DBus user session.
+ - use `--hostdbus` to connect to [host DBus user session](https://github.com/mviereck/x11docker/wiki/How-to-connect-container-to-DBus-from-host).
+ - use `--sharedir /run/dbus/system_bus_socket` to share host DBus system socket.